heliophysicsPy/pyhc-standards-evaluator/docs/pyhc_evaluation_report_format.md

 ## Evaluation Logic

 **Good** (Green badge):
-- All sub-standards must be met (✅)
+- All *required* sub-standards must be met—all "musts" (✅)
+- Optional sub-standards may not be met—"shoulds"
 - Minor suggestions for improvement are acceptable but not required

 **Partially Met** (Orange badge):
-- Most sub-standards are met, but one or more have issues (⚠️)
+- Most required sub-standards are met, but one or more have issues (⚠️)
-- OR one sub-standard is not met (❌) but it's not critical to the standard's core purpose

 **Requires Improvement** (Red badge):
-- Multiple sub-standards are not met (❌)
+- Multiple required sub-standards are not met (❌)
-- OR a critical sub-standard is missing that undermines the entire standard
 - OR the standard is so poorly implemented that it needs major work

 ## Visual Elements